-In this post I want to discuss three common character flaws, so subtle as to go unnoticed for years if not a lifetime.
+In this post I want to discuss two common character flaws, so subtle as to go unnoticed for years if not a lifetime.
 They are conversational narcissism, and becoming a caricature of yourself.

 You know what I am talking about.
 You say something to someone about your situation or how you are feeling, etc., and, without missing a beat, they say, “Wow!
 I’m going through that too!” and then they dominate the conversation and use the opportunity to tell you about their situation, and ultimately never respond to you.
 Ever had that happen to you?
 Ever done that to someone?
 It reveals that our self-focus is hard to penetrate.

 I am not sure that conversational narcissism necessarily comes from arrogance or conceit.
 In fact, it may reveal that we are so hurting ourselves that we feel we can’t focus on someone else.
 Most of the time, I think the source is carelessness.